Best contact lens solutions of 2022

 What is the best contact solution to use?

-“The main difference between multipurpose and Hydrogen peroxide based contact solution is the fact that multipurpose solution cleans and disinfects while Hydrogen-peroxide based solution only disinfects,” explains Dr. Wende, Medical Director for ContactsDirect.
+“The main difference between multipurpose and Hydrogen peroxide-based contact solution is the fact that multipurpose solution cleans and disinfects while Hydrogen-peroxide based solution only disinfects,” explains Dr. Wende, Medical Director for ContactsDirect.
 “An extra step is required when using a hydrogen peroxide-based solution, in order to remove all traces of hydrogen-peroxide from the lenses.”

 Hydrogen peroxide-based contact solution requires a little more time and care.
-For those who are looking for a quick and simple way to clean contacts, this might not be the right solution for you.
+For those looking for a quick and simple way to clean contact lenses properly, this might not be the right solution for you.
 To use, the contact lenses must be cleaned with a cleaning solution, then disinfected with Hydrogen peroxide.
-As Hydrogen-peroxide can be harmful to eyes, the solution must be cleansed after disinfection with a saline solution.
-A saline solution should never be used on its own, as it has no disinfecting abilities, but is necessary in neutralizing the Hydrogen peroxide.
-“If the saline solution is forgotten and the Hydrogen-peroxide makes contact with eyes,” Dr. Wende explains, “irritation, and possibly eye damage, could be likely.”
+As Hydrogen-peroxide can be harmful to the eyes, the solution must be cleansed after disinfection with a saline solution.
+A saline solution should never be used on its own, as it has no disinfecting abilities, but is necessary for neutralizing the Hydrogen peroxide.
+“If the saline solution is forgotten and the Hydrogen-peroxide makes contact with your eyes,” Dr. Wende explains, “irritation, and possibly eye damage, could be likely.”

 Neglecting to rinse contacts with the saline solution could expose the eyes to potentially dangerous levels of Hydrogen peroxide.
 On the flip side, depending on the levels of Hydrogen peroxide, the contacts may not be completely disinfected.

 While not for everyone, this solution is perhaps the best contact solution for sensitive or dry eyes, especially if any of the ingredients in multipurpose solutions irritate you.